openstack/charm-specs/specs/template.rst

 Dependencies
 ============

-- Include specific references to specs and/or stories in infra, or in other projects, that this one either depends on or is related to.
+- Include specific references to specs and/or stories, or in other projects, that this one either depends on or is related to.

 - Does this feature require any new library or program dependencies not already in use?

-- Does it require a new puppet module?